|

 round of debate about the merits of dramatizing the exploits of two of

+this country's most loathed criminals.
 The movie, which stars Prepon of That '70s

 Show fame, and Misha Collins as Bernardo, has distribution deals in